How to Make Milk Kefir and its Health Benefits

 Share this post!

-This post contains one or more affiliate links, which means I will get a small commission when you buy a product via the provided link at no cost to you!
+This post may contain one or more affiliate links, which means I will get a small commission when you buy a product via the provided link at no cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 See my full disclaimer here.

-In this blog post, I’ll explain the basics of maintaining milk kefir grains and keeping these lifelong companions happy and healthy so you can start and make your own kefir.
+Thinking about making your own milk kefir but not sure where to start?
+In this post, I’ll explain the basics of maintaining milk kefir grains and keeping these lifelong companions happy and healthy so you can start making your own kefir.
 I also cover some of the health benefits these little milk kefir grains provide!

 Milk kefir is a centuries-old fermented, drinkable yogurt.
 It is known for its probiotic-rich goodness and numerous health benefits.
 The magic behind this healthy, tangy, fermented milk drink with a little fizz lies in its star ingredient: milk kefir grains (also known as milk kefir, grains of the prophet, or simply kefir).